 Gross NPA and Net NPA are the two different types of NPA.
 These are described in terms of their possessions.
 To fully understand the several types of NPA, let’s study about five categories of assets in the banking sector: –

-Banks are concerned about their accounts becoming NPAs for various reasons, but we’ll focus on the main ones.
+Banks are concerned about their accounts becoming NPAs for various reasons:

 The biggest issue in today’s banks is the increasing number of NPAs.
 Investor, depositor, and stakeholder confidence also takes a hit if a financial institution has high NPAs.